Security Branch (South Africa): C1: Operations (Vlakplaas)

 C1 was responsible for the "rehabilitation" of terrorists: it housed activists who had been "turned" – usually under torture, but sometimes voluntarily – and recruited as police informants, known as askaris.
 The informants usually returned to their political organisations and infiltrated further into anti-apartheid networks as double agents, gathering intelligence for the Branch.
 Initially, they were treated as informants and were paid from a secret account; later, they were officially, though covertly, recruited as SAP constables and paid a police salary.
 Some – most famously Joe Mamasela and Tlhomedi Ephraim Mfalapitsa – defected entirely and became full-time Branch officers.
 The use of askaris seems to have resulted in considerable tactical successes, but perhaps more significant were the internal divisions it wrought within liberation movements.
 These divisions are exemplified by the spate of necklacings in the late 1980s and by cases like that of Stompie Seipei, whose throat was cut after he was falsely accused of being a police informant.
 Allegations and rumours that certain politicians spied for the Security Branch or for other intelligence agencies during apartheid are not uncommon even in post-apartheid South Africa.

 Section C1 also housed a notorious paramilitary death squad, which killed dozens of anti-apartheid activists, many of them former informants or people who had refused to become informants.
 In the late 1990s, Eugene de Kock testified at length about killings and other illegal acts committed by the unit, which he commanded from 1985 to 1993.
 In 1996 he faced criminal prosecution and was sentenced to 212 years and two life terms, though the TRC granted him amnesty for the several crimes it found to have been politically motivated.

 C2: Research

 Section C2, headed in the 1980s by Martin Naudé, identified, monitored and interrogated activists.
 Its intelligence was often used to capture activists, with an eye to interrogating them and recruiting them to C1 as informants.
-C2 maintained the infamous "Terrorist Album," a large album of photographs of suspected anti-apartheid activists, which informants were encouraged to peruse.
+C2 maintained a so-called "Terrorist Album," a large album of photographs of suspected anti-apartheid activists, which informants were encouraged to peruse.